flatironinstitute/neuropixels-data-sep-2020/README.md

 This repository contains links to some ephys recordings using neuropixels probes together with curated spike sorting results.
 It also contains two recordings with known imposed drift and two hybrid pseudo-ground truth neuropixels recordings.
 These may be used to evaluate the performance of spike sorting methods.

-You can interact with the data in various ways
+You can interact with the data in various ways:

 * Visualize data within the web browser (links below)
 * Load data directly into Python [SpikeInterface](https://github.com/SpikeInterface) objects (more information below)